mrponuk/CC4D/docs/teams-tutorial.md

 - This string must be a **single line** due to json formatting, meaning no newlines or line breaks.
 I recommend typing this up in another program and the copy pasting the string into the json file.
 - To create a **newline** (when its rendered on the site) use **\<br>**.
 Use two of them in a row to start a new paragraph (ie **\<br>\<br>**).
 This represents a break in html.

-As an example the following:
+As an example, the following:

     "description": "This is the first paragraph.<br><br>This is the second paragraph."